City Hall Mural

 The Reframe: City Hall Mural project includes a community engagement process that provides opportunities for the community to learn together about the mural and related topics of civic representation in public art.
 The project will collect and consider community feedback and contextual information about the depictions and absences conveyed by the artworks and after this process, develop an artistic response that engages with the full complexity of Santa Monica’s histories and communities.

-A final report about findings from the community engagement and recommendations from the process will be created by Meztli Projects and shared with the community and City Council, completing Phase I of the project.
-After this update, Council may provide direction to staff on the scope of next steps for Phase II of the project.
-This second phase is expected to begin in 2024.
+A Final Report about findings from the community engagement and recommendations from the process was created by Meztli Projects and shared with the community and City Council, completing Phase I of the project in February, 2024.
+After this update, Council provided direction to staff by unanimously approving all recommendations that arose from Phase I. The second phase is beginning in 2024 with the implementation of Recommendation 2; "Commission New Interpretive Panels" to accompany the Macdonald-Wright lobby mural and will be followed by implementation of Recommendation 1; "Commission New Artwork in City Hall Lobby."

 Mural Background